-The black rhino is one of the two rhino species found in Africa.
+The black rhinoceros (scientific name: Diceros bicornis) is one of the two rhino species found in Africa.
 In the same way that the white rhino is not white, the black rhino is not actually black.
 Its skin is more of a grey colour.
-There are a number of theories as to why the black rhino is called ‘black’ but two of the most common are that the upper lip has a type of beak formation and this has been translated to ‘black’ and perhaps the more common theory is that is that the English called it black as it was opposite to white!
-The black rhino is also known as the hook lipped rhino.
+There are a number of theories as to why the black rhino is called ‘black’ but two of the most common are that the prehensile upper lip has a type of beak formation and this has been translated to ‘black’ and perhaps the more common theory is that is that the English called it black as it was opposite to white!
+The black rhino is also known as the hook-lipped rhino and include four subspecies:

-The black rhino is a browser and is often found in thick bush.
-Far more shy, secretive and aggressive than the white rhino, the black rhino can be more difficult to track and spot.
+The African black rhino is an herbivore grazer and is often found in the thick bush of the savannas.
+Far more shy, secretive, and aggressive than the white rhino, the black rhino can be more difficult to track and spot.
 They tend to wander smaller home ranges as long as there are woody plants and waterholes nearby.
 It is the smaller of the two African species and typically found in Kenya, Namibia, South Africa, Swaziland, Tanzania, Zimbabwe, Zambia, Botswana and Malawi.

 help protect rhinos in their natural habitat